Suicidal Behavior in Children and Adolescents

 • Possibly medications to treat underlying disorders, usually combined with psychotherapy

-Every suicide attempt is a serious matter that requires thoughtful and appropriate intervention.
+Every suicide attempt is a serious matter that requires thoughtful and appropriate crisis intervention (1).
 Once the immediate threat to life is removed, a decision regarding the need for hospitalization must be made.
-The decision involves balancing the degree of risk with the family’s capacity to provide support.
+The decision involves balancing the degree of risk with the family’s capacity to provide support and a safe environment.
 Hospitalization (even in an open medical or pediatric ward with special-duty nursing) is the surest form of short-term protection and is usually indicated if depression, psychosis, or both are suspected.

 Lethality of suicidal intent can be assessed based on the following: